skpracta/hk-bus-eta/README.md

 ## Contribute
 Project owner [chunlaw](https://github.com/chunlaw) is the initiator of the whole project.
 Everyone is welcome to contribute.

+Modified by [skpracta](https://github.com/skpracta) to include https://hkbus-data.skpracta.info as a data source and intended for use by https://hkbus.skpracta.info as a fork of HKBUS.

 ## License

 GPL-3.0 license